ezraermy/vet_clinic/README.md

 # 📖 [vet_clinic] <a name="about-project"></a>

-- In this project, I used a relational database to create the initial data structure for a vet clinic.
+**[vet_clinic]** is a relational database to create the initial data structure for a vet clinic.
 I created a table to store animals' information, insert some data into it, and query it.

-**[vet_clinic]** is a...

 ## 🛠 Built With <a name="built-with"></a>